Blockchain is being compared with the “network of networks,” and rightly so, as the traits are similar.

 Reference Design on AWS for Interoperability Solution

 Following is the CoTrust reference design on Amazon Web Services for the interoperability solution.
-HCL chose AWS as its cloud platform for proven advantages.
+HCLTech chose AWS as its cloud platform for proven advantages.
 AWS lets you create a globally scalable and easy-to-deploy solution in a matter of few clicks.

 In distributed ledger technology (DLT) functionality, you need a low latency and scalable platform which can handle multiple nodes at the same time in terms of data distribution.
 Amazon Elastic Container Service (Amazon ECS) provides the capability to provision and decommission nodes quickly and saves operational costs in the process.